renzorlive/Fortnite-bot/README.md

 **!server; !servers; !status (displays the status of fortnite servers)**

-**you can ask the bot about the servers status as so: is fortnite up ?; are fortnite servers up ?; fortnite up ?; are servers up ?; not case sensitive**
+**you can ask the bot about the servers status somewhat naturally as so: is fortnite up ?; are fortnite servers up ?; fortnite up ?; are servers up ?; not case sensitive**

 # Changelog